appsec2008/ACNBP/README.md

-# Agent Name Service (ANS) Platform
+# Agent Capability Negotiation and Binding Protocol (ACNBP) Platform

 **Author:** Ken Huang,  Vineeth Sai Narajala, Idan Habler, Akram Sheriff

 ## Project Introduction

-The proliferation of AI agents requires robust mechanisms for secure discovery.
-This paper introduces the Agent Name Service (ANS), a novel architecture based on DNS addressing the lack of a public agent discovery framework.
-ANS provides a protocol-agnostic registry infrastructure that leverages Public Key Infrastructure (PKI) certificates for verifiable agent identity and trust.
-The architecture features several key innovations: a formalized agent registration and renewal mechanism for lifecycle management; DNS-inspired naming conventions with capability-aware resolution; a modular Protocol Adapter Layer supporting diverse communication standards (A2A, MCP, ACP etc.); and precisely defined algorithms for secure resolution.
-We implement structured communication using JSON Schema and conduct a comprehensive threat analysis of our proposal.
-The result is a foundational directory service addressing the core challenges of secured discovery and interaction in multi-agent systems, paving the way for future interoperable, trustworthy, and scalable agent ecosystems.

-This project is a Next.js web application designed to demonstrate and explore the core concepts of an **Agent Name Service (ANS)**.
-It provides an interactive platform to visualize and experiment with key aspects of multi-agent systems, including:
+This Next.js web application is designed to demonstrate and explore the core concepts of the **Agent Capability Negotiation and Binding Protocol (ACNBP)**.
+ACNBP facilitates precise and secure interactions in multi-agent systems, typically operating in conjunction with an Agent Name Service (ANS) for initial agent discovery.
+This platform provides an interactive way to visualize and experiment with key ACNBP phases:

-*   **Agent Registration & Lifecycle:** How agents are registered with the ANS, including certificate issuance and renewal/revocation processes.
-*   **Agent Name Service (ANS):** A system inspired by DNS for agent discovery, featuring an "ANS Agent Registry" where agents are listed with their capabilities, CA-issued certificates, and protocol details, and an "ANS Resolution" service to look up agents by their structured ANSName.
-*   **Secure Agent Identity:** Demonstrating how PKI-issued certificates bind an agent's identity (ID, Public Key, ANSName/Endpoint).
-*   **Capability-Aware Discovery (Conceptual):** While full capability-based searching isn't implemented, the ANSName structure itself embeds capability information.
-*   **AI-Powered Offer Evaluation:** Leveraging Generative AI (via Genkit and Gemini) to evaluate and score capability offers from different agents, which could be discovered via ANS.
+*   **Candidate Pre-Screening (CPS) Support:** The "ANS Agent Registry" and "ANS Resolution" features simulate how a Requester Agent (`a_req`) might discover and get initial details of potential Provider Agents.
+ACNBP's CPS phase would use such information (e.g., ANRI lists from ANS) for initial filtering.
+*   **Skill Set Request (SSR) & Offer (SSO):** The "Capability Negotiation" page demonstrates the core exchange where `a_req` defines its requirements (Negotiation Context) and sends an SSR to selected `a_prov_candidate`(s).
+Provider agents would then respond with a specific Skill Set Offer (SSO).
+*   **Skill Set Evaluation (SSE):** The "Offer Evaluation" page utilizes AI (Genkit & Gemini) to assess SSOs based on criteria like cost, QoS, protocol compatibility, and security requirements, assisting `a_req` in selecting the most suitable offer.
+*   **Skill Set Acceptance (SSA) & Binding Confirmation (BC):** The "Secure Binding" page simulates the final agreement stages. `a_req` sends an SSA to accept an offer, and `a_prov_bound` (the chosen provider) responds with a BC.
+This process involves CA-issued certificates for signing these critical messages.
+*   **Post-Binding Interaction (Conceptual):** The "Secure Binding" page also illustrates (in Step 7) how, once an ACNBP binding is established, agents can then use various communication protocols (e.g., Google's A2A, MCP) for actual skill execution.
+These protocols and their details would have been communicated via `protocolExtension` fields during the ACNBP negotiation.

-The platform aims to provide a tangible way to understand the dynamics of agent interactions within a structured ANS framework.
+The platform aims to provide a tangible way to understand the dynamics of ACNBP-brokered agent interactions and the role of supporting services like ANS.

 ## Important: Demo Status and Future Improvements